ascheucher/Markdown-Local-Images/README.md

 ## Disclaimer

-This tool is vibe coded.
+This tool is ✨ vibe coded ✨.
 It does what I want, don't judge me for the code quality.

-Otherwise AI will hunt you, when it takes over the world one day! ;)
+Otherwise AI will hunt you, when it takes over the world one day! 😬 🤖

 ## Features